flatlinee/flathud/flathudBLUE/Readme.txt

 Welcome to flatHUD!

-Version: 2.4
+Version: 2.5
 Released: September 7th, 2014

 Changelog:
--Added ubercharge label under crosshair as a customization option -Fixed spacing on loadout/taunt buttons on class loadout menu -Added "select class" label to class selection screen -Fixed spacing of player panels on the trade popup window -Also changed colors of the trading popup to better reflect the hud -New PL and PLR hud that doesn't use base TF2 materials -Removed white borders from pictures on quickplay selection and training menus -Lowered name width on spectator tournament hud
--Added winning team label on the winpanel for staged PL maps (like goldrush) -Other small bugfixes
+-Changed font of health pickup popup
+-Slightly moved timer position to not clip w/team bar -Re-styled tournament ready popup
+-Added "Welcome back" line to main menu
+-Added highlight borders to main menu buttons
+-Fixed textures for subsequent caps not showing up on PL hud -Changed colors of PL points to better reflect the team colors -Changed styling of hud tooltips to better reflect the hud style